-The Theatre Arts Department offers at least one major production each year.
+Theatre Arts offers at least one major production each year.
 Participation is open to all students regardless of experience and background.
-In addition, smaller dramatic productions are sometimes developed that may include dinner theatre, touring productions, and club sponsored productions.
-Occasionally, all three performing arts areas cooperate to produce a major production.
+In addition, smaller dramatic productions are sometimes developed that may include touring productions, workshop productions, and club sponsored shows.